BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 export default apiData;
 ```

 This format lets us use data in our tests easily.
 Autocompletion should work as well, so we can see all available api responses, and we don't have to know what is inside `apiData` object.
-You will see why this is so convinient later.
+You will see why this is so convenient later.

 After importing `apiData` object we can get single api response like that: